seckinyasar/react19-boilerplate/notes.md

 **TODO**

-Style
+## Style

 - inputs can be designed like in the flutter, devin.
-- sonner'in acilis kismi biraz daha motion'lu olabilir.
+- sonner hover state can have better morphing.

-Functionality
+## Functionality

-- Realtime error for forms
+- Realtime error for forms / lets check compatibility with server-side confirmation.

-### Notes
+#### Steps

+- flex grow have some unreliable layout changes, lets have a look at motion layout docs again.

+### Learned With This Repo

+- ctrl+. --> we can use it to import all missing icons when we use it on missing import error.
 - ctrl shift p --> disable cursor tab

-#### Steps

-- gecis sirasinda bozulmalar oluyor, layout basligini tekrardan inceleyelim.